LohitoBurrito/ECE484_GEM_Lane_Detection/README.md

   <img src="https://github.com/user-attachments/assets/5047e8aa-7db9-4849-8b52-eca8ccda0209" alt="drawing" width="45%"/>
 </p>

 Note that with the YoloPV2 model, we can also perform pedestrian detection.
-We
+We take our lidar measurments from our lidar subscriber topic, and perform a depth mapping on the objects we retrieved.
+If there is a pedestrian that is detected in front, we will publish values to the acceleration topic to stop the vehicle.

+Click [here](https://drive.google.com/file/d/1pjq8oPXD1aFPnZKNYCzj8fU4euQA-8Hh/view?usp=sharing) to see a demonstration of the pedestrian detection with lidar in action

 ### ③ Color Gradient Thresholding